CMecrow/CM-Project-3/README.md

 Making sure all printed information was displayed in a readable format was very important, particularly in the sales report.
 The best manner I found to format the data was to create a dictionary with a key for each event, then create a nested dictionary with the keys of Capacity, Sales, and Availability.
 I then input the data taken from the for loop of variables as values for the nested dictionary and then printed with indentation and a structure detailed [here.](https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/)

+Slight adjustments had to be made to various print statements to accommodate the mock terminal's 80 character width

+Before deploying I had to make a small tweak to include a new line character into each input line after the printed prompt.
+This was to ensure any characters entered by the user were displayed in the mock terminal.

 ### PEP8 Validator and Pylint

 Throughout the project, all python code has been checked by linter Pylint within Gitpod and also run through PEP8's online checker to ensure there are no errors or warnings to be amended.